 Read our SEARCH TIPS to help you find what you want.

 - international & national management schemes

 - policy development & knowledge exchange

 - tagging studies

 At the references search interface, the user has many options to filter a search.
-These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (use any term, such as author, species scientific name); and collection.
+These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (such as author, or terms like biodegradable, non-entangling, 'cryptic mortality' or indicators ); and collection.
 Collections are a quick way to browse RFMO scientific meeting papers, e.g., IOTC 2021, as well as safe handling and release and Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
 Results can be sorted by year or first author by clicking on the column header.

 Copyright and Google Scholar

 Where possible, the BMIS provides both an option to download the PDF corresponding to a reference and the url of the website where the PDF can be accessed.
 In the case of ‘pay-to-view’ journal articles, due to copyright restrictions, only a link to the journal page is provided.
 However, a Google Scholar link is also provided in such cases.
 Using this search engine can sometimes turn up free access to PDFs because, for example, authors often publish PDFs of journal articles on personal, academic (e.g. academia.edu or ResearchGate**), or institutional websites.
 Alternatively, authors may provide PDFs on request.